mikestagney/flashcards/README.md

 User options:

-* add a card
+* Add a card.
+Duplicate cards are not allowed.
-* remove a card
+* Remove a card.
-* load cards from file
+* Load cards from file.
+Adds to the current cards in memory.
-* save cards to file
+* Save cards to file.
-* ask for definitions of some random cards
+* Ask for definitions of some random cards.
+User chooses the number of cards and the app tracks the mistakes for each card.
-* save the application log to the given file
+* Save the application log to file.
-* print the term or terms that the user makes most mistakes with
+* Print the card or cards that the user makes most mistakes
-* erase the mistake count for all cards
+* Erase the mistake count for all cards.
-* exit the program
+* Exit the app.

 The directory contains 2 files: